ProvableHQ/leo/stdlib/README.md

 The above type alias is auto imported from `stdlib/prelude/string.leo`.

 The other directories must have explicit imports.
 For example, the unstable Blake2s can be imported with `import std.unstable.blake2s.Blake2s`.
-Which imports the `Blake2s` circuit defined in `stdlib/unstable/blake2s.leo`.
+Which imports the `Blake2s` struct defined in `stdlib/unstable/blake2s.leo`.